Kero76/Job-Offer/readme.txt

 Nothing here for the moment.

 == Changelog ==

+= 1.2.2 =
+Fix some translations bug in backend and frontend view.

 = 1.2.1 =
 Added Show/Hide function in offer for show or hide it on website.